Transferring Local Authority Assets to the Community

 Of course, such transfers are not without their challenges.
 Community groups may need support and advice to help them make a success of their project, and to ensure that it remains viable through changing circumstances.

 It is accompanied by a number of case studies showing what can be achieved.
-A summary version of this guidance is also available.

 If you have any questions about the guidance or the case studies (including any suggestions for additional examples) please contact Owain Lloyd-James.